Message Edited by Art on 10-23-2004 12:43 PM

 The Stop 0xA message indicates that a kernel-mode process or driver attempted to access a memory location to which it did not have permission, or at a kernel interrupt request level (IRQL) that was too high.
 A kernel-mode process can access only other processes that have an IRQL lower than, or equal to, its own.
 This Stop message is typically due to faulty or incompatible hardware or software.

 This issue can be caused by any of the following possibilities:

 Now what you need to do is think back to when this problem started , was it after installing some game/printer/digital camera/anti virus ?

-try a sfc /scannow , system restore , repair install
+try a sfc /scannow <ADMIN NOTE: Broken link has been removed from this post by Dell> , system restore , repair install

 What steps should I attempt to possibly avoid reinstalling Microsoft® Windows® XP?

 How do I perform a Repair Reinstall of Microsoft® Windows® XP?